segmentio/segment-docs/src/connections/storage/catalog/data-lakes/index.md

 Segment creates a separate EMR cluster to run replays, then destroys it when the replay finishes.
 This ensures that regular Data Lakes syncs are not interrupted, and helps the replay finish faster.

-## Set up [Azure Data Lakes]
+## Set up Azure Data Lakes

-> info "[Azure Data Lakes] is currently in Public Beta"
+> info " "
-> [Azure Data Lakes] is available in Public Beta.
+> Azure Data Lakes is available in Public Beta.

-To set up [Azure Data Lakes], create your [Azure resources](/docs/src/connections/storage/data-lakes/#set-up-[azure-data-lakes]) and then enable the Data Lakes destination in the Segment app.
+To set up Azure Data Lakes, create your [Azure resources](/docs/src/connections/storage/data-lakes/#set-up-[azure-data-lakes]) and then enable the Data Lakes destination in the Segment app.

 ### Prerequisites